 Kim Sykes has encouraged her actors to think of themselves as involved in an authoring process begun in the pre-historical stages of the Dido story, co-opted by Virgil and then by Nashe and Marlowe, and now co-opted once again by her 2017 performers.
 (For what it’s worth, my sense of Virgil is less colonising than it may be for the company.
 Virgil’s poem was certainly written in the context of empire-building, and has served a role in the histories of empire-building ever since, but the poem itself looks much more ambivalent about these ideas than its reputation suggests.
 Virgil’s earlier work and the story that he wanted The Aeneid burned suggests that he may have been too.)
 Contemporary classical training often encourages performers to think of the text and its author as a kind of boss, sending orders from across the centuries, something that makes me very uncomfortable, not least because it effaces the performer’s right to make decisions, or dresses up such decisions as somebody else’s.
 In that context, Sykes’ approach strikes me as a wonderfully empowering way to proceed, and one far more in tune with how early modern plays worked in their own period.
 I’m particularly pleased to be writing this blog the same week that Laurie Johnson wrote for us about the first actor known to found a playhouse.
 We’re so used to thinking of actors as only responding to a text after it has been written; it is good to remember that both historically and now, text can work for actors rather than the other way around.

 I was especially lucky that Sykes was open to me leading my session through performance, rather than through a lecture or seminar format.
 I’m forever anxious about the way performers and academics tend to slip into certain professional modes when they interact, one of them becoming the expert in the room whilst everyone else shuts up and learns.
 That model is in play whenever an academic is invited into a rehearsal room to observe actors at work, and it’s in play again when an academic is invited into a rehearsal room to speak to the actors.
 I’m not against the model on its own merits – one group learning from the other’s expertise is always going to be an important part of creativity, training and collaboration – but it worries me that it tends to be the dominant, often even the only way in which performers and academics interact.
 This dominance reduces the process down to a one-way knowledge-transaction and safeguards its various practitioners from making actual discoveries together.
 So I was thrilled, as I always am, when Sykes allowed me to hand ‘my’ session back to her performers, giving them a bunch of scenes to talk and walk through and seeing what came back.
-This meant that no one in the room was ‘the’ expert on what was happening, as we moved in and out of each others’ comfort zones, the performers discovering plays they didn’t know, and me learning from the discoveries they made.
+This meant that no one in the room was ‘the’ expert on what was happening, as we moved in and out of each others’ comfort zones, the performers discovering plays they didn’t know, whilst I learnt from the discoveries they made.
 This blog post is an attempt to think through what I learnt about both that process and the play at hand, to consider what happens when you see a play you know well from a perspective and with a set of professional needs, expectations and questions that you do not know so well.
 The post will centre on my responses, not the actors’ conversation: it isn’t my business here to report back on the performers’ confidential and work-in-progress discoveries.
 But it is, nevertheless, founded upon a number of observations and discoveries made by Sykes’ performers working through the text, and in that sense I thank them for co-authoring this post with me.

 I’ll start by listing my responses to the performers’ responses to the various responses the characters in Dido make to one another: authorship, not only Virgil’s, Marlowe’s and Nashe’s, but Sykes’ interest in enabling her actors to author their own performances; Nashe (and Marlowe); the tantalising possibilities of a line beginning ‘might we but’; silliness; mightiness; the boundary between refugee and coloniser; the representation of gender.
 This post responds to a small number of those issues.
 Regular readers will note that many of them are ones we’ve already been exploring on the Before Shakespeare project; some are completely new; still others are unexpected connections between our project research and the performers’ work.

 To give an example of the latter, the very first discussion on the day I happened to be in the room was about the word ‘silly’.
 This is because Iarbas compares his hospitality to ‘silly Baucis’ house’.
 I’ve recently worked with the Shakespeare Institute to read the earliest surviving plays from the London playhouses in roughly chronological order, and the livetweets from those involved can be read here.
-As those tweets show, the language of silliness was a major preoccupation for us, and help to situate Iarbas’ full sentence:
+As those tweets show, the language of silliness was a major preoccupation for us, and helps to situate Iarbas’ full sentence:

 Your men and you shall banquet in our court,